top of page

 5. Impact on Your Benefits

-Releasing equity through an RIO mortgage may affect your entitlement to certain means-tested benefits, like Pension Credit.
+Releasing equity through an RIO mortgage may affect your entitlement to certain means-tested benefits, for example Pension Credit.

 Who Should Consider a Retirement Interest Only Mortgage?